What is a Discovery Flight? The Complete Guide

 Cessna 172 Plane in front of hanger ready for an instrument rating training

-Flying for the first time is more than an experience; it’s a rite of passage.
-From the moment your fingers first grip the flight controls to the instant your wheels reunite with the tarmac, every second is a new milestone.
-Let’s break down each of these pivotal moments to fully grasp what awaits you in the skies!
+Taking your first flight is more than just an experience; it’s a journey of personal discovery and a thrilling rite of passage.
+From the moment you first grip the controls to the instant your wheels touch back down on the runway, every second is a milestone.
+Let’s break down the key moments of your Discovery Flight, so you know what to expect and can fully appreciate the wonder of flight.

 First Contact: Mastering the Cockpit